solher/zest/README.md

 	Server   *negroni.Negroni
 	Injector *syringe.Syringe

+	RegisterSequence []SeqFunc
-	InitSequence []ZestFunc
+	InitSequence     []SeqFunc
-	ExitSequence []ZestFunc
+	ExitSequence     []SeqFunc
 }
 ```

 Each function is called with the Zest app in argument, allowing the user to interact with the cli context, the Negroni server or any dependency registered in the injector.

-In the `New` version of Zest, the init sequence only contains a single `Build` step, triggering the dependency injection of the app.
+In the `New` version of Zest, the launch sequence only triggers the dependency injection of the app.
+The `RegisterSequence` and `InitSequence` arrays are empty.

-In the `Classic` version, the init sequence contains three steps, in this order :
+In the `Classic` version, default register and init steps are provided:
-- `Register` which registers the default dependencies (Render, Httptreemux) in the injector.
+- `classicRegister` which registers the default dependencies (Render, Httptreemux) in the injector.
-- `Build` which triggers the dependency injection of the app.
-- `Init` which initialize the Httptreemux router and the default middlewares in Negroni.
+- `classicInit` which initialize the Httptreemux router and the default middlewares in Negroni.

 In both versions, the exit sequence is empty.